Peace Through Culture

 A symposium at the Ikeda Center for Peace, Learning, and Dialogue (formerly the Boston Research Center for the 21st Century)

-Since becoming president of the Soka Gakkai in 1960, and later, the SGI in 1975, Daisaku Ikeda has established a number of institutions in different fields, furthering the vision of constructing the foundations for peace in the twenty-first century.
-The Toda Institute for Global Peace and Policy Research, for example, seeks to promote human security and global governance, bringing scholars and activists together to build a network for peace research and dialogue that encompasses the globe.
+After president of the Soka Gakkai in 1960, and later, the SGI in 1975, Daisaku Ikeda established a number of institutions in different fields, furthering the vision of constructing the foundations for peace in the twenty-first century.
+The Toda Peace Institute, for example, seeks to promote human security and global governance, bringing scholars and activists together to build a network for peace research and dialogue that encompasses the globe.
 The Institute of Oriental Philosophy promotes academic research into Asia's philosophical heritage, furthering international academic collaboration in this field.
 The Ikeda Center for Peace, Learning, and Dialogue (formerly the Boston Research Center), founded in 1993, has a focus on dialogue around human rights, nonviolence, environmental ethics, women's leadership and economic justice.

 Artists from China, Uzbekistan, Turkey and Japan collaborated in 1985 in "A Musical Voyage along the Silk Road" tour of Japan organized by the Min-On Concert Association.